nickolanack/js-simplekml/README.md

 # js-simplekml
-A pure js kml parser, for web or node.
+A pure js kml parser, for web or node, with support for local cache for remote kmls.
 Includes web implementation for parsing kml files in the background using a Web Worker

 ## Usage